Please click on the title of the service or activity to be taken directly to Zoom,

 Pardes (13:00)

-clergy, we will be working our way through the Torah week-by-week, delving into the parashah from a number of different perspectives.
-As part of this study we will also consider how the Torah reading relates to the weekly haftarah reading from our Progressive Calendar of Readings.
-We start with Bereshit, the first parashah of a new year.
+With our Alyth Rabbis and other visiting clergy, we will be working our way through the Torah week-by-week, delving into the parashah from a number of different perspectives.
+As part of this study, we will also consider how the Torah portion relates to the weekly Haftarah reading from our Progressive Calendar of Readings.
+Please join us for this exciting year-long project.
+This week: Yitro with Rabbi Nicola.
+(ID: 822 5760 2759 Passcode: 311220)

 Alyth Children’s Theatre – ACT (17:00)